Krishna-Vallamsetty/wisecow/problem2-scripts/README.md

 # Problem 2: DevOps Scripts in Python

-This folder contains the Python script solutions for the second problem statement of the AccuKnox DevOps Trainee assessment.
-We have chosen to implement **Objective 1 (System Health Monitoring)** and **Objective 4 (Application Health Checker)**.
+This folder contains the Python script solutions for the second problem statement of the AccuKnox DevOps Trainee assessment. i have chosen to implement **Objective 1 (System Health Monitoring)** and **Objective 4 (Application Health Checker)**.

 ## 1. System Health Monitoring Script (`health_monitor.py`)